-These outcomes can undermine scheme integrity and performance against its objectives.
+These outcomes can undermine the Scheme's integrity and performance against its objectives.
 These conditions also enabled high volumes of ESCs to be created in a short period of time, which has contributed to the surplus and caused the ESC price to fall.

-Since the review period, the department and IPART have commenced implementation of a significant body of work to address such issues, including undertaking comprehensive risk assessments, reviewing ESS governance arrangements, increasing co-payments for some activities and working with the NSW Building Commission to conduct inspections of installations.
+Since the review period, the department and the Independent Pricing and Regulatory Tribunal (IPART) have commenced implementation of a significant body of work to address such issues, including undertaking comprehensive risk assessments, reviewing ESS governance arrangements, increasing co-payments for some activities and working with the NSW Building Commission to conduct inspections of installations.

-However, the scheme's ability to manage compliance with product quality and performance standards is limited because IPART, the scheme administrator and regulator, is not the regulator for Greenhouse and Energy Minimum Standards (GEMS) or Australian standards.
+However, the Scheme's ability to manage compliance with product quality and performance standards is limited because IPART, the scheme administrator and regulator, is not the regulator for Greenhouse and Energy Minimum Standards (GEMS) or Australian standards.
 The Australian GEMS Regulator is now actively monitoring products being offered under state-based energy efficiency incentive programs (DCCEEW 2024c).

-6.1.2 There is a growing surplus of energy savings certificates
+7.1.2 There is a growing surplus of Energy Savings Certificates

 Over the review period, the cumulative surplus of ESCs has steadily grown.
 In 2023, the surplus reached over 12.6 million ESCs and continues to grow, while ESC prices had fallen to around \$14 by February 2025.
-Some of this surplus is attributable to issues noted in section 6.1.1.
+Some of this surplus is attributable to issues noted in section 7.1.1.

-The ESS is legislated to 2050 with scheme targets increasing by 0.5% each year, reaching 13% in 2030.
+The ESS is legislated to 2050 with targets increasing by 0.5% each year, reaching 13% in 2030.
 ESCs do not expire, which means the surplus can be used to meet future targets and act as a buffer for any future slowdown in ESC creation.
-Low ESC prices mean the ESS encourages energy savings at a lower cost to scheme participants, but also potentially reduces the amount of incentive that ACPs can pass through to customers to encourage upgrades.
+Low ESC prices mean the Scheme encourages energy savings at a lower cost to scheme participants, but also potentially reduces the amount of incentive that ACPs can pass through to customers to encourage upgrades.

 A sustained period of certificate oversupply and low ESC prices risks market activity stalling.
-The NSW Government will explore options to address the surplus and ensure the ESS continues to deliver additional energy savings.
+The NSW Government will explore options to address the surplus and ensure the Scheme continues to deliver additional energy savings.

-Most respondents agreed scheme design is appropriate, but some stakeholders identified issues and opportunities for improvement:
+Most respondents agreed the ESS's design is appropriate, but some stakeholders identified issues and opportunities for improvement:

-- current scheme design presents challenges for some customers in accessing upgrades, particularly in regional areas or for low-income households - fluctuating ESC prices have impacted the viability of businesses that rely on stability, making long-term planning challenging for ACPs - the large surplus has affected ESC prices and constrained project development in industrial settings - the ESS could be expanded to support a wider range of technologies.
+- current Scheme design presents challenges for some customers in accessing upgrades, particularly in regional areas or for low-income households - fluctuating ESC prices have impacted the viability of businesses that rely on stability, making long-term planning challenging for ACPs - the large surplus has affected ESC prices and constrained project development in industrial settings - the Scheme could be expanded to support a wider range of technologies.

-The department will consider these suggestions alongside broader ESS reforms in 2025.
+The department will consider these suggestions alongside broader Scheme reforms in 2025.

-7 Glossary
+8 Glossary

 Acronym Term

+ACCC Australian Competition and Consumer Commission

 ACP Accredited certificate provider

 A business who is accredited to create ESCs under the ESS

+AEMC Australian Energy Market Commission

 AEMO Australian Energy Market Operator

+DMO Default Market Offer

 ESC Energy savings certificate

 ESS Energy Savings Scheme

 GEMS Greenhouse and Energy Minimum Standards

 GWh Gigawatt hours

 IPART Independent Pricing and Regulatory Tribunal

 kW Kilowatts

 kWh Kilowatt hours

 MtCO 2 -e Megatonnes of carbon dioxide equivalent

 MW Megawatt

 MWh Megawatt hours

 NEM National electricity market

 RET Renewable Energy Target

 Scheme participant Typically an electricity retailer, who is required by legislation to participate in the ESS and meet an individual energy savings target each year

 SRES Small-scale Renewable Energy Scheme

 tCO 2 -e Tonnes of carbon dioxide equivalent

 TESSA The Energy Security Safeguard Application